k-ambani/CUT-RUN_normalisation/BRG1_dataset/01_raw_files_processing/CutRun_hg38_sacCer3_processing_workflow.md

 - **Hybrid genome construction**: The hg38_sacCer3 hybrid index was created by concatenating the human (hg38) and yeast (sacCer3) reference genomes before indexing with Bowtie2.

-- **Resource allocation**: Memory and CPU requirements may need adjustment based on sequencing depth and available compute resources.

 - **SLURM configuration**: The `#SBATCH` directives shown are examples; adjust partition names and resource limits according to your HPC environment.